Summary of topics:

 squareRoot declaration above into the

-After typing in the function, you might try it out on a floating point number such as 9.0:
+After typing in the function, you might try it out on a real number such as 9.0:

-At the moment we have only an imprecise notion of exactly what happens when you type this expression into OCaml.
-We will have a more precise understanding soon.
+At the moment we have only a sloppy, imprecise notion of exactly what happens when you type this expression into ML.
+In a few weeks we'll have a precise understanding (hopefully!)

 If you try to apply